sedzinfo/workingfunctions/docs/reference/sub_str.md

 - x:

-  Character
+  Character vector.

 - n:

-  Number of characters to return
+  Integer.
+Number of characters to extract.
+Default is `2`.

 - type:

-  "right" "left"
+  Character.
+One of `"left"` or `"right"`.

+## Value

+A character vector of the same length as `x`.

 ## Examples